This article explains SSProtect-managed content using the Managed Files/ Restore interface.

 Consider for a moment that you've created data in D:\Data, then decide to Login to SSProtect on another host computer.
 What if it doesn't have a D:\ volume for you to use?

-This case is of course handled by Remote Deployment, however can be simplified when using Dynamic Default Folder Redirection.
+This case is of course handled by Remote Deployment, simplified when using Dynamic Default Folder Redirection.
 This allows you to dynamically associate the original D:\Data Default Folder with a different location on other host computers - perhaps C:\Data - and continue working with content in native form.

-Further information is offered in the article, Remote Profile Deployment.
+Additional information can also be found in the article, Remote Profile Deployment.

 Select a file then choose Open Folder to open File Explorer for the managed item.
 If the target file does not exist, SSProtect will attempt to open the last known folder in which the file was located.
 If this folder is not available, File Explorer will render the Default Folder.
 This is helpful for quickly navigating to items, both before and after Restore operations.